orudis/mobilemktg/README.md

 Application for mobile marketing using QR codes.

-This application has been developed as final project for graduation in Computer Engineering for the International University of Rioja UNITE
+This application has been developed as final project for graduation in Computer Engineering for the International University of Rioja UNIR